 Before you start the application process, don't forget to brush your hair and make partitions.
 Divide your hair into 4 sections, tightening each layer with a hairband or Alligator clip.
 You can also apply Vaseline or petroleum jelly to your hairline.
 Plus, wear an old t-shirt - Henna can be messy.

 With the application brush (or your fingers) apply the henna from the roots of your hair to the tips.
 Make sure that your strands are entirely covered.
 Once you're done with the application, use a shower cap (or saran wrap) to cover your hair while you wait for it to dry.

 Henna hair application can be a lengthy process.
 First, you have to let the henna paste mixture rest for 8-10 hours, and then you have to apply it to your hair for 3 hours.
 Once the duration is up, rinse your hair.
 Use Sulfate-free conditioner for best results.

 Now comes the 2-step process of the application.

 The process is the same for Indigo powder, it’s just the waiting game that is different.
 For indigo, you have to let the mixture rest for 40 minutes and then let it soak on your hair for another 3 hours.

 Why Henna is Recommended?

 Yes!
 We agree that using henna is a very time-consuming process.
-Regular dyes can color your hair in just 20 minutes while the henna application can take up to 24 hours.
-So why henna is still recommended?
+Regular dyes can color your hair in just 20 minutes while the henna application can take up to 8-12 hours.
+So why is henna still recommended?

 Conventional box dyes are mixed with chemicals to increase the intensity.
 That’s why they dye fast and take longer to fade away.
 The natural alternatives will always take longer compared to the conventional methods.
 It is because they are free from preservatives, chemicals, and metallic salts.